CyberDex/pixi-game-ui/README.md

-This is an educational project, that implements a game UI using PixiJS and it's libraries PixiUI and PixiLayout.
+This is an educational project, that implements a game UI using PixiJS and its libraries PixiUI and PixiLayout.

+Codebase is fully commented, just follow the comments to learn from it.

 It can be a starting point for your own learning and development journey with game development using PixiJS together with PixiUI and PixiLayout.

 -   [PixiJS](https://github.com/pixijs/pixijs) a rendering library built for the web.
 -   [PixiUI](https://github.com/pixijs/ui) commonly used UI components for PixiJS.
--   [PixiLayout](https://github.com/pixijs/layout) library for arranging/resizing pixi rendered elements basing on css like configs.
-It is made for simple and fast implementation of the responsive user interfaces in your games.
+-   [PixiLayout](https://github.com/pixijs/layout) library for arranging/resizing pixi-rendered elements based on css like configs.
+It is made for simple and fast implementation of responsive user interfaces in your games.

 🎮 [Test result](https://cyberdex.github.io/pixi-game-ui/)